 Thanks for stopping by the only investing website on the 'net designed by working folks for working folks.
-If you'd like to learn to become a smarter investor with your 401(k) or IRA - and you should - come on in and get started.
+As more and more companies dump their old guaranteed pension plans and move their employees into 401(k) retirement plans, it's more important now than ever to learn how to manage your own investments.
+Come on in and get started!

-We'll show you how to get a better understanding of the markets and how to get more out of your long term investments.
+We'll show you how to get a better understanding of the markets and become a confident, competent investor.
 And we lay it all out for you in plain English (well, a Southern variety of English, anyway).
 Hey, you work hard for your money - learn how to make your money work hard for you!

 NEWS YOU CAN USE